GDAL-RASTER-INDEX(1) GDAL GDAL-RASTER-INDEX(1)

 Mutually exclusive with --overwrite

---overwrite-layer Whether overwriting existing layer is allowed
+--overwrite-layer Whether overwriting existing output layer is allowed

 --append Whether appending to existing layer is allowed